 - 1. Reply false if term < currentTerm (§5.1) - 2.
-If votedFor is null or candidateId, and candidate's log is at least as up-to-date as local log, grant vote (§5.2, §5.4)
+If votedFor is null or candidateId, and candidate's log is at least as up-to-date as receiver's log, grant vote (§5.2, §5.4)

+State

-State Persistent state on all servers:
+Devoietent etet e on all servers:

-(Updated on stable storage before responding to RPCs)
+le storage before responding to RPCs)

 currentTerm latest term server has seen (initialized to 0

 on first boot, increases monotonically)

 votedFor candidateId that received vote in current

 term (or null if none)

-log [] log entries; each entry contains command
+log[] log entries; each entry contains command

-for state machine, and term when entry was received by leader (first index is 1)
+011 for state machine, and term when entry

+was received by leader (first index is 1)

-Volatile state on all servers:
+Volatile state o on all servers:

 commitIndex index of highest log entry known to be

 committed (initialized to 0, increases

 monotonically)

 lastApplied index of highest log entry applied to state

-machine (initialized to 0, increases
+-use -ppileu machine (initialized to 0, increases

 monotonically)

+monotomeany)

-Volatile state on leaders:
+Volatile state o on leaders:

-(Reinitialized after election)
+(Reinitialized aft er election)

 nextIndex[] for each server, index of the next log entry

 to send to that server (initialized to leader

-last log index +1)
+last log index $+ 1$)

 matchIndex[] for each server, index of highest log entry

+mateminuex[]

-known to be replicated on server (initialized to 0, increases monotonically)
+known to be replicated on server

+(initialized to 0, increases monotonically)